Multiorders in amenable group actions

 Another difference between a multiorder and an IRO becomes apparent in their applications to studying measure-preserving $G$-actions.
 So far (in both papers \cite{K} and \cite{AMR}), an IRO was associated to the group rather than the considered $G$-action.
 One can say that it played the role of an \emph{external} object.
 On the contrary, we often assume that a multiorder is a measure-theoretic factor of the $G$-action in question.
-In fact, we show that any free $G$-action\footnote{A measure-theoretic $G$-action $(X,\mu,G)$ is free if the stabilizer of $\mu$-almost every $x\in X$ is trivial, i.e.\ $\{g\in G: g(x)=x\}=\{e\}$.} has a multiorder factor (see Corollary \ref{33}).
+In fact, we show that if $G$ is amenable, then any free $G$-action\footnote{A measure-theoretic $G$-action $(X,\mu,G)$ is free if the stabilizer of $\mu$-almost every $x\in X$ is trivial, i.e.\ $\{g\in G: g(x)=x\}=\{e\}$.} has a multiorder factor (see Corollary \ref{33}).
 Thus, multiorder is treated as an \emph{internal} feature of the given $G$-action.
 Our approach to multiorders leads to more complicated relative results involving disintegration of the measure with respect to the multiorder factor (which is trivial in case of an external IRO).
 As we shall see, the relative results are quite useful.